natalieagus/50033/docs/04-children/scriptableobjects.md

 }
 ```

 And we can have highscore reported at the end of a run.
-This value is <span className="orange-bold">persistent</span> (even if you stop and start the game again):
+This value is <span className="orange-bold">persistent</span> (even if you stop and start the game again) in the Editor:

 <ImageCard path={require("./images/scriptableobjects/2023-09-14-10-33-09.png").default} widthPercentage="100%"/>

+However if you would like to make this highscore persistent in build, then as stated, you need to save it to a file.
+You can use ([JSON](https://docs.unity3d.com/6000.0/Documentation/Manual/json-serialization.html), [PlayerPrefs](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/PlayerPrefs.html)).

+## Summary Usage

+SOs are data containers used to store and manage structured data without needing a MonoBehaviour.
+They help keep data organized, reusable, and editable in unity editors.
+Basic use cases of SOs include:

+1. **Configuration data**: store game standard game settings (not player preferences!), such as high/low graphics setting
+2. **Game balance data**: enemy stats, weapon damage, level parameters, numerical formulas that support the economy of the game
+3. **Shared data across scenes**: UI themes, player inventory, localization text
+4. **Protytping and presets**: quickly swap weapons, characters, power-ups, reference prefabs
+5. **Event and messaging system**: Scriptable Object Game Architecture (next lab), to decouple communications between game objects

+<span class="orange-bold">Do not use SOs</span> for:

+1. Permanent data saving between game runs (close an reopen the build)
+2. Storing scene-specific runtime data since SOs are not per-instance objects but rather they are shared across all instances
+3. Directly holding references to scene objects.
+SOs exist outside the scenes